← Back to all posts

 Game nights live and die by player count.
 Too few and you can not play most games.
 Too many and you are splitting into awkward sub-groups.

 I usually turn on plus-one support but mention in the description that space is limited.
 Something like: "Plus-ones welcome, but let me know so I can plan the right games for our group size."
 This way I can see the real headcount, including extras, and pick games that work for that number.
+If you are unsure how generous to be with the policy, my guide to handling plus-ones walks through where to draw the line.

 If I want to keep it tight, I just turn off the plus-one option.
 Simple.